bobleesj/Course_UIKit_Fundamentals_with_Bob/1000/1100/1105_error_handling.md

 `try` is only used within a `do-catch` block.
 However, `try?` and `try!` can be used without it.
 In other words, you can only call a method or init, without handling error.

 #### try?
 It returns an optional value if it is used for init.
-If it throw an error, the result will be `nil`.
+If it throws an error, the result will be `nil`.

 ```swift
 let newCourse = try?
 Course(name: "Bob the Dev") // returns Course?